-The Career Ready Guide is a self-paced online course that focuses on the NACE career readiness competencies.
-This course includes 8 interactive chapters and a reflective guidebook that help students understand, assess, develop, and articulate these competencies.
+“The Employment Readiness Toolkit is a self-paced online course that focuses on the NACE career readiness competencies.
+This course includes interactive modules that help students understand, assess, develop, articulate, and reflect on these competencies.

 SkillSurvey is an evaluation tool based on the NACE competencies.
 Supervisors and student employees each assess the student’s work-related behaviors in a survey that takes less than 10 minutes to complete (on average).